nlambert18/Team88_final/README.md

 Wait for it to run for a minute or two
 Open web preview on port 4567 to open up the STEDI GUi

+Use username clinicmanager and password Cl1n1cM@n@ger to log in.
+Create new customer.
+Enter info on required fields and hit submit.